Presidio of San Diego

 El Presidio Real de San Diego (Royal Presidio of San Diego) is a historic fort in San Diego, California.
 It was established on May 14, 1769, by Gaspar de Portolá, leader of the first European land exploration of Alta California—at that time an unexplored northwestern frontier area of New Spain.

-The presidio was the first permanent European settlement on the Pacific Coast of the present-day United States.
+The presidio was the first permanent European settlement on the Pacific coast of the present-day United States.
 As the first of the presidios and Spanish missions in California, it was the base of operations for the Spanish colonization of California.
 The associated Mission San Diego de Alcalá later moved a few miles away.

 Essentially abandoned by 1835, the site of the original Presidio lies on a hill within present-day Presidio Park, although no historic structures remain above ground.
 The San Diego Presidio was registered as a California Historical Landmark in 1932, then declared a National Historic Landmark in 1960.

 History

 Prior to occupation by the Spanish, the site of the Presidio was home to the Kumeyaay people (called the Diegueños by the Spaniards).

 The first Europeans to explore San Diego Bay and its environs were members of the maritime expedition led by Juan Rodríguez Cabrillo in 1542.
 Sebastián Vizcaíno visited again in 1602, but no settlement was made until the fort was begun in May 1769.
 On July 16, 1769, Mission San Diego de Alcalá was established by Junípero Serra on Presidio Hill.
 The presidio had a commanding view of San Diego Bay and the Pacific Ocean, allowing the Spanish to see potential intruders.

 Less than a month after the mission was established, a Kumeyaay uprising occurred; four Spaniards were wounded and a boy was killed.
 After the attack, the Spaniards built a stockade which was finished in March 1770.
 It included two bronze cannons: one pointed to the bay, the other to the nearby Indian village.
-One of the cannons, El Jupiter, is now in the Serra Museum.

 In 1773 and 1774, adobe structures were built to replace the temporary wood and brush huts.
 Later in 1774, the mission was moved a few miles up Mission Valley to separate the Kumeyaay from the influence of the presidial garrison.
 By 1783, there were 54 troops stationed at the presidio.

 With Mexican independence in 1821, the presidio came under Mexican control, and was officially relinquished by the Spanish on April 20, 1822.
 From 1825–1829, it served as the Mexican governor's residence.
 The presidio was abandoned by 1835 and fell to ruins, because settlers preferred to live in the more accessible town—present-day Old Town San Diego State Historic Park—which developed at the foot of Presidio Hill.